 Information About Unemployment Benefits for SSI and SSDI Recipients

-When a person is receiving disability benefits the Social Security Administration will periodically conduct a review of your condition to make sure you still qualify for disability benefits.
-If a person received unemployment benefits since the last review, that may be considered in a continuing disability review.
+When you are receiving disability benefits, the Social Security Administration will periodically conduct a review of your condition to make sure you still qualify for disability benefits.
+If you received unemployment benefits since the last review, that may be considered in a continuing disability review.

 Click here for our article on unemployment benefits during the Covid-19 pandemic.